 For those not already familiar with the concertmaster position, this is the title reserved for the principal seat within the 1st violin section.
 More often than not, this is the musician you see walking out on stage at the beginning of the concert to initiate the orchestra’s tuning process before the conductor emerges.

 Although concertmasters are included within every orchestra’s collective bargaining agreement, they also negotiate a separate contract with the orchestra detailing compensation and additional duties exclusive to their position.
-For example, it isn’t uncommon for a concertmaster to be featured as a soloist with their orchestra at least once a year.
+For example, it isn’t uncommon for a concertmaster to be featured as a soloist with the orchestra at least once a year.
 As such, their annual income will fluctuate based on the number of solo appearances they negotiate with their organization.

-A common perk associated with many concertmaster personal contracts are clauses excluding them from having to perform during some non-masterwork oriented concerts (such as holiday, pops, or educational concerts).
-As this clause is not uniform, the frequency and type of concerts concertmasters are excluded from participating in vary from one musician to the next.
+A common perk associated with many concertmaster individual contracts are clauses excluding them from having to perform during some non-masterwork oriented concerts (such as holiday, pops, or educational concerts).
+As this clause is not uniform, the frequency and type of concerts concertmasters are excluded from participating vary from one musician to the next.
 It is also one of the reasons why orchestras may have one or two additional violinists within the orchestra who serve under the title of associate or assistant concertmaster.

 Regardless of the additional clauses a concertmaster negotiates in their personal contract, they are afforded the same base workplace protection and representation guaranteed all musicians under the organization’s collective bargaining agreement.